45 Gorgeous Kitchen Ideas for 2026

 Image via Sophie Allport

-Pale blue gray looks sweet-but-sophisticated against the high-contrast marble backsplash in this kitchen from British retailer Sophie Allport.
+Pale gray looks sophisticated against the high-contrast marble backsplash in this kitchen from British retailer Sophie Allport.

 Design @m.swabbdesign